 It’s Bush’s Fault

-Why do President Obama and the Democrats continue to blame “Bush’s failed economic policies” for the financial crisis—even though it is not true?
+Why do President Obama and the Democrats continue to blame “Bush’s failed economic policies” for the financial crisis even though it is not true?
 Because they can.
-You see, they know it is a complex subject and they know that the media has so far been unwilling to explain what really happened during Bush’s time in office.
+You see, they know it is a complex subject and they know that the media have so far been unwilling to explain what really happened during Bush’s time in office.
 They also know that as long as most of the media remain in their camp, they will continue to protect the president.
 Yet, considering its reach and importance to the 2012 campaign, this may very well be Obama’s biggest lie.

 A quick review